garyfleming/feature-toggling-talk/feature-toggles.md

 # Complexity

 ^ Doesn't this mean we have lots of extra Complexity with things being on/off, or that our code is littered with if statements?
 Well, a little.
 Toggles for making updates should generally be short-lived: you use them to hide a feature, and after that feature is live and has been proven to work, you remove the toggle entirely.
 Don't let them build up.

+---

+# Most of the Complexity Issues...

+> "Today’s realisation: most of the issues people have with feature toggling are also there when branching, but easier to see when toggling."
+-- Me, pretty soon after giving this talk a while ago.

-Also the alternative is ALSO complex, in a way that you can't easily see.
+^ Also the alternative is ALSO complex, in a way that you can't easily see.

+---

+# Back To Context

+* Mostly Co-located Team,
+* Building Services (i.e. not products),
+* Using Version Control,
+* Some Trust.

+^ Having said all that, let's think about the context I laid out at the start again, and consider what happens when that's not right.
+The Github PR model makes more sense when you're building a product that makes sense to bundle versions (i.e. not CD), when you're building with other developers around the world that you don't necessarily trust to get it right, or when timezones and remote working mean that alignment is tricky.

 ---